Iceice777/VPN-setup/README.md

 <img width="366" height="192" alt="Screenshot (175)" src="https://github.com/user-attachments/assets/a7818263-2d81-4c46-8920-6a95e4ef0995" />

 <p>
- A window like this should pop up and choose your language
+ A window like this should pop up, and choose your language
 </p>
 <br />
 <p>